v-ko/pamet/README.md

     * Enter the `pamet` folder and do the same

 Now you should be able to run `pamet` and `pamet-debug` from the console.
 They both start the app, but the latter prints verbose logging (and could be a bit slower).

-Currently the setup is not tested on Windows, so if there's a problem - do post an issue on github, I'll try to be prompt in helping out.
+*On Windows you might need to take note of the reported install path and add it to your PATH environment variable Currently the setup is not tested on Windows, so if there's a problem - do post an issue on github, I'll try to be prompt in helping out.

 ### Uninstall